Microsoft set October 1, 2022 as the deadline to retire Basic Authentication for Exchange. We recommend switching to Modern Authentication.

 The AskCody Platform is built as a Microsoft EWS Application, meaning that the AskCody Platform uses Microsoft’s API to integrate with a customer’s Exchange Server or Exchange Online tenant.

 An API is code that allows two software programs (or more) to communicate with each other and share data.
-Microsoft's API is called Exchange Web Services (EWS) and allow AskCody to access the customers Microsoft Exchange data and items such as calendars, calendars events, and contacts.
+Microsoft's API is called Exchange Web Services (EWS) and allows AskCody to access the customers Microsoft Exchange data and items such as calendars, calendars events, and contacts.
 The AskCody Platform is therefore built as an EWS Application and will be referred to in the following.

-Basic Auth for Exchange Online will retire – You need to change the authentication method
+Basic Authentication for Exchange Online will retire

 Microsoft communication timeline